Online Resources & Scholarships for LPN Students

 Key #1: Start early

-Get going on your scholarship search as soon as possible, preferably at the same time you start your search for your LPN or LVN training program.
-Starting early also means working on your application package right away and planning for financial wellness.
-By allowing plenty of time, you can perfect your application, choose the best writers for your letters of recommendation, and produce the best personal statement or essay possible.
+Get going on your scholarship applications and submittal materials as soon as possible, preferably at the same time you begin looking for your LPN or LVN training program.
+Starting early allows for plenty of time to perfect your application, including choosing the best writers for your letters of recommendation and producing the best personal statement or essay possible.

 It’s a balancing act.
-You want to be choosy when it comes to selecting those scholarship programs that you have a good chance of winning, but not so choosy as to limit yourself to just one or two.
-Remember what we said about competition and don’t rely on winning the biggest scholarship.
+You want focus on those scholarships that you have a good chance of winning, but not so choosy as to limit yourself to just one or two.

 Key #4: Be passionate and specific when writing your essay

 Besides your academic qualifications, the best way to impress the scholarship committee is by writing a great essay or personal statement.
-And since most LPN students will be enrolled in programs at a college in their local areas, you’ll want to emphasize your passion for working in your community.
+And don’t be shy about talking up any and all volunteer work you’ve done in your local community.

 Key #5: Be aware of deadlines